Anchor Pastry Challenge 2025 Crowns Malaysia's Next-Gen Pastry Talent

 6 winners were crowned at the end of the competition.
 The Gold prize winners received a solo demo showcase as the official Anchor winner along with a trophy, certificate and cash prize of RM2,500.
 The Silver and Bronze winners were awarded trophies, certificates and cash prizes of RM1,500 and RM 1,000 respectively.

-Chef Jean-François Arnaud, Head Judge of the competition, emphasised that events like this are vital for the growth of young chefs.
+Chef Jean-Franois Arnaud, Head Judge of the competition, emphasised that events like this are vital for the growth of young chefs.
 He explained that by working together in the same kitchen, under the same theme and time constraints, participants can be guided on how to improve.
-"That is how we elevate the level of pastry-making-not just in Malaysia, but globally," he said.
+'That is how we elevate the level of pastry-makingnot just in Malaysia, but globally,' he said.

 In the Bread & Viennoiserie category, the Gold Award went to Ooi Kin Weng from the Academy of Pastry & Culinary Arts Malaysia, followed by Ryan Ang Rui Yan from Taylor's University, who received the Silver Award, and Sharifah Nur Adylla Binti Syed Zahirin, who earned the Bronze Award.